When There Aren't Enough Hours in the Day, Learning How to Prioritise Your Workload Can Really Help

-- Neither critical, nor urgent
+- Neither critical nor urgent

 3. Pareto Principle

 Prioritising workloads using the Pareto Principle is based on effort and impact, rather than time sensitivities.
 Also known as the 80/20 rule, it states that “80% of the results come from 20% of the action”.
 Therefore, you need to decide where to focus your efforts and choose the 20% of tasks that will give you the highest return on the investment of your time.
-Then you will dedicate 80% of your effort throughout the day on these to completion.
+Then you will dedicate 80% of your effort throughout the day to complete these.
 Of course, you can alter the percentages as you see fit, but the Pareto Principle makes you understand where you need to focus your efforts, rather than spreading yourself too thinly trying to complete everything and risking burnout.

-Improve your Ability to Prioritise Workload
+Improve Your Ability to Prioritise Workloads